kocsismate/php-di-container-benchmarks/README.md

 ### Usage with Docker

-First of all, [Docker Compose](https://www.docker.com/products/docker-compose) along with at least Docker 17.06 CE has to be installed on your machine.
+First of all, a fresh version of [Docker Compose](https://www.docker.com/products/docker-compose) and at least Docker 17.06 CE has to be installed on your machine.

-Then copy the ".env.dist" file to ".env" and feel free to overwrite the values in it.
+Then copy the ".env.dist" file to ".env" and feel free to override the values in it.
 Now, you can run

 ```bash
 ./benchmark.sh docker